 Future sales or the possibility of future sales of a substantial amount of our common stock may depress the price of our common stock.
 Our stock is thinly traded, and future sales, or the availability for sale in the public market, of substantial amounts of it could adversely affect the prevailing market price of the stock.
-The market price of our common stock could decline as a result of the perception that a relatively high volume of sales could occur, whether or not such sales are actually made.
+The market price of our common stock could decline as a result of the perception that a relatively high volume of sales could occur, whether or not such sales are actually contemplated by the Company or are actually made.